 Why We Love Butternut Squash Salad

 • This fall salad recipe comes with its own perfectly balanced sweet and savory maple dijon vinaigrette recipe!
-It’s da bomb!
+It’s SO good!

 • You can’t beat this butternut squash salad for a healthy and satisfying fall lunch idea.